vjranagit/motioneye/README.md

 Tags
 ----
+`latest`, `3.6` - This is based off of Alpine 3.6, and has Python 2.7.14. [(Dockerfile)](https://github.com/tyzbit/motioneye/blob/3.6/Dockerfile)
-`latest` - This is based off of Alpine Edge, and has Python 2.7.15.
+`edge` - This is based off of Alpine Edge, and has Python 2.7.15.
 MotionEye is incompatible with this version of Python, but once it's updated this image will be updated as well. [(Dockerfile)](https://github.com/tyzbit/motioneye/blob/master/Dockerfile)
-`3.6` - This is based off of Alpine 3.6, and has Python 2.7.14. [(Dockerfile)](https://github.com/tyzbit/motioneye/blob/3.6/Dockerfile)

 Run it
 ------